airavata-courses/TeamZenith/README.md

      * Please make a note of the password.Default username is root.
      * Test the connection by logging into mysql using the command: mysql -u root -p
-     * Open the Workbench and run the DDL text file provided inside the project
+     * Open the Workbench and run the DDL.txt text file provided inside the project folder
      * Modify the application.properties present in GatewayApp/src/main/resources by editing the following line with your DB information: spring.datasource.url=jdbc:mysql://localhost:3306/zenith spring.datasource.username=root